-Other current expenses increased by 5.8% to €177.9 million in the first quarter of 2023 from €168.3 million in the first quarter of 2022 as we implemented cost control measures on subcontracting and external costs such as rentals from third parties.
+Other current expenses increased by 3.1% to €185.5 million in the second quarter of 2023 from €179.9 million in the second quarter of 2022.
+The impact of inflation was contained thanks to cost control measures on subcontracting and external costs such as rentals from third parties, haulage and temporary staff.